SupportBee/devise/README.md

-== Patch
+# Patch

-The Repo was forked to fix a minor bug in the way devise sends Confirmation Instructions.
+This Repo was forked to fix a minor bug in the way devise sends Confirmation Instructions.
 In `v1.5.3` the instructions were being sent in an `after_create` callback, which created an issue if you are sending devise emails in a background job using [devise-async](https://github.com/mhfs/devise-async), as the background jobs were trying to run before the record was commited to the DB.

 This patch sends the confirmation instructions email in an `after_commit` callback.
 This is a workaround for older versions of devise (< 2.1), the issue has been fixed in the newer version of the gem.

-== Devise
+# Devise

 Devise is a flexible authentication solution for Rails based on Warden.
 It: